kylemcdonald/HowWeActTogether-Tracking/readme.md

   - need to add hysteresis to the description of the face, so it doesn't flicker
   - manual "reload" button?
   - should be able to change the effective cpu usage by modifying the runner function
-  - switch the utils that don't need to be public to private
+  - switch the utils that don't need to be public to private, or move outside of utils
+  - use better system for getting scale and orientation

 ## todo

-  - convert to multiple p5 canvases
   - center recordings for playback
   - recognize overall motion
   - recognize nod yes